clausqr/beaglebone-cpp-PWM/README.md

 p.Run();              //go!

-It also lacks the clock setup, and you should run setPWMReg.py prior to using this class, and configure the pin mux according to your liking.
+It also lacks the clock setup, and you should run the awesome setPWMReg.py from dwatts' http://www.gigamegablog.com/ prior to using this class, and configure the pin mux according to your liking.
+I think the pin mux configuration is something wider than the PWM subsystem, so it's OK to do it this way.